sashuu69/iot-water-level-indicator/README.md

 Notes:-

-1. The communication between the modules is via serial communication.
+1. The communication between the modules is via I2C communication.
 2. All the data is stored in firebase.

 ## Files and folders explained